Horovod: Multi-GPU and multi-node data parallelism

 2. Pin each GPU to a distinct process.

-3. Increase the learning rate proportionally to the number of GPUs to compensate for the increase in the batch size.
+3. Increase the learning rate proportionally to the number of GPUs to compensate for the increase in batch size.

 4. Distribute the optimizer.